kshannoninnes/nanobin/README.md

 ## Features

 ### Current
-- **Syntax Highlighting:** Syntax highlighting for code snippets.
+- Syntax highlighting for code snippets.
-- **Code Un-indentation:** Automatically removes common leading whitespace from your code snippets.
+- Automatically removes common leading whitespace from your code snippets.
-- **Timestamps:** Each paste is timestamped with its creation date and time.
+- Uses SQLite for efficient, file-based storage.

 ### Planned
 - Automatic end-to-end encryption
-- Add expiration, both with a default value and a dropdown to change this value
+- Automatic expiration, both with a default value and a dropdown to change this value
-- Add a language dropdown to change the syntax highlighting if it picks the wrong language automatically
+- Language selection to change the syntax highlighting if it picks the wrong language automatically

 ## Getting Started